 The festival of Sukkot begins on Tishri 15, the fifth day after Yom Kippur.

 Sukkot is the final Shalosh R’galim (three pilgrimage festivals) and has a dual significance historically and agriculturally.
 Historically, it marks the forty-year period when the children of Israel were wandering in the desert.
 Agriculturally, it is the harvest festival, sometimes referred to as Chag Ha-Asif, the Festival of Ingathering.
+This holiday comes to us from the torah: “You shall dwell in booths seven days….that your generations may know that I made the Israelites dwell in booths…(Leviticus 23:4243).
+The rational for living in booths is that we should never forget the journey that brought us to the prosperous times that we may enjoy.

 Significance: Reminds us of the wandering in the desert; also a harvest festival